LarsGrevelink/php-simple-jwt/README.md

 ## Example with blueprints

-Blueprints makes generating and validating the already created tokens easier.
-They act as an abstract version of your actual token and will setup all the general claims when defined.
+Blueprints make generating and validating the already created tokens easier.
+They act as an abstract version of your actual token and will set up all the general claims when defined.

 ```php
 use LGrevelink\SimpleJWT\TokenBlueprint;